Why Do I Hate Myself?

 - Do you regularly engage in negative self-talk?

-If you answered yes to any of these then you may have engaged in an act of self-hatred.
+If you answered yes to any of these, then you may have engaged in an act of self-hatred.
 A pattern of these behaviors can lead to a life of increased mental health issues, like depression and anxiety, and feeling incapable of achieving your life goals.
-Self-hating thoughts cause people to put limits on themselves and believe things cannot change.
+Self-hatred can limit growth, relationships, and emotional well-being, even when life looks successful on the surface.

 Causes of Self-Hatred